Seven species of bats live in Minnesota, all of them rather small. Four

 flaws in the building then installing a one way device on the bat

 entrances.
-Nuisance Wildlife Control DOES NOT install one way
+Nuisance Bat and Wildlife Control DOES NOT install one way

 devices until the baby bats are weaned and flying.
 Exclusion